manvari/xchat-deadbeef/README.md

 Installing XChat-DeaDBeeF is pretty straightforward.

+* For XChat:
+: 1.
+Clone the Git repository to any folder (or, alternatively, download the source tarball).
+: 2.
+Move **XChat-DeaDBeeF.py** to **$HOME/.xchat2** (which contains all of your XChat plugins).
+: XChat-DeaDBeeF will now be automatically loaded upon launching XChat.

+* For HexChat:
+: 1.
+Clone the Git repository to any folder (or, alternatively, download the source tarball).
+: 2.
+Move **XChat-DeaDBeeF.py** to **~/.config/hexchat** (which contains all of your HexChat plugins).
+: XChat-DeaDBeeF will now be automatically loaded upon launching HexChat.

 Clone the Git repository to any folder, then move **XChat-DeaDBeeF.py** to **$HOME/.xchat2**.

-This will automatically load XChat-DeaDBeeF when XChat is launched.

-*Note: the plugin can also be (re)launched via Window > Plugins and scripts... > Load... > destination.*
+*Note: if necessary, the plugin can also be (re)launched via Window > Plugins and scripts... > Load... > plugin location.*

 ### To-Do list